phoenixlabsresearch/spark-docs/core-contracts/sparkoracle.md

 `function getAssetPrice(address asset)`

-Returns the price of the supported `asset` in `BASE_CURRENCY` of the Aave Market in wei.
+Returns the price of the supported `asset` in `BASE_CURRENCY` of the Spark Protocol Market in wei.

 Return Value